SparkSpark

 Every weekday at 3pm local, Spark looks at the contacts whose file is thinner than it should be - the ones you marked as close, but Spark doesn't actually know much about them yet - and writes one specific question per person.

 "What's John's daughter studying again?"
 "Where does Priya live these days?"
-Tap the row and the Steward opens with that question as Spark's first line.
-Type or speak the answer — Spark files it.
+Tap the row and Spark opens with that question as its first line.
+Type or speak the answer - Spark files it.
 Bio refreshes.
 Future suggestions get smarter.

 Up to three questions a day.
 Per-contact cooldown of two weeks.
 Spark won't ask if it doesn't have something specific to ask about.